Providing a bright future for school-age children

 Poor school environments present another barrier when it comes to quality education.
 Schools lack adequate space in classrooms, learning materials and experience high pupil-teacher ratios.
 There are many other challenges including children’s lack of school readiness due to poor early childhood education, lack of experienced and proficient teachers, lack of support for children with special needs and other vulnerabilities, and the limited capacity of teachers to deliver gender-responsive pedagogy.

-Some of the challenges that children face include the lack of space in classrooms, lack of learning materials and as well as a large teacher to student ratio.
-Other challenges relate to starting primary school late (after the age of six); poor quality teachers, exclusion of children with disabilities and other vulnerable children, gender inequality and gender-based violence in and on the way to and from school; high repetition and dropout rates; low levels of completion and progression to secondary school.
-These challenges are linked to poverty, malnutrition, water sanitation and hygiene (WASH) and HIV and AIDS, which eventually affect the education system and prevents children, especially girls, from completing their education and reaching their full potential.
+Other issues include gender inequality and gender-based violence in and on the way to and from school, inefficiency in the education system which results in high repetition and dropout rates, low levels of completion and progression to secondary school.
+These challenges are closely linked to poverty, malnutrition, inadequate access to clean water, sanitation and hygiene facilities in schools, and the effect of HIV, which often prevents children, especially girls, from completing their education and reaching their full potential.

 School closures caused by the COVID-19 pandemic have compounded the challenges children already face when it comes to accessing quality education.
 Many children, especially those who are disadvantaged face difficulties in continuing learning from home, and are at greater risk of forced labour, child marriage, teenage pregnancy, gender-based violence and sexual exploitation and abuse.